ExploreMapCompareBlogSign in

 What is the best elementary school in Sacramento?

-The highest-scoring elementary school in Sacramento is West Campus with a Scope Score of 88/100 and 55.5% of students exceeding the state standard.
+The highest-scoring elementary school in Sacramento is Phoebe A. Hearst Elementary with a Scope Score of 83/100 and 58.3% of students exceeding the state standard.
 Rankings are based on SchoolScope's 2025 Scope Score, which measures academic performance and school climate using publicly available California data.
 See full methodology.

 How do Sacramento schools compare to the state average?